WOF-Softwares/Docura/docs/blog/respecting-omarchy-dhh-philosophy.md

 > "Software with strong opinions is software that solves problems.
 Software that tries to please everyone pleases no one."

-Docura's Omakase integration is **opinionated**:
+Docura's Omarchy integration is **opinionated**:
-- When sync is on, Omakase controls themes.
+- When sync is on, Omarchy controls themes.
 Period.
 - No "hybrid mode" or "sometimes sync"
 - Clear, simple, decisive

 ### 🎨 The Arch Linux Connection

-Omakase is built for Arch Linux, which has its own philosophy:
+Omarchy is built for Arch Linux, which has its own philosophy:

 1. **Simplicity** - Keep it simple, stupid
 2. **User Centrality** - You control your system